urbanware-org/wideredist/README.md

 This tool currently takes advantage of a *Linux* server which downloads the definition files and redistributes them using a web server and the *PowerShell* on the *Windows* systems to obtain the definition updates from that web server.

 This tool is meant for advanced system administators.
-Furthermore, the project just contains basic scripts which work so far, but are in need of improvement (e. g. enhanced error handling and log output).
+Furthermore, the project just contains basic scripts which work so far, but are in need of improvement (e.g. enhanced error handling and log output).

 [Top](#wideredist-)